Techno-ToolsOriginally published in Atomic: Maximum Power Computing. Last modified 07-Jan-2015.

 Let's take it as read that you already know about screwdrivers and pliers.
 Even hammer technology is not beyond your ken.

 Here's some gear you might not have heard of, but without which your PC-fiddling toolbox is not complete.

 Haemostats are old hat.
-Everybody knows about those simple "scissor clamps", and you can get them from any electronics store.
+Everybody knows about those simple "scissor clamps", and you can get them from any electronics store, or easily on eBay.
 They clamp down hard, they lock on, they don't cost much, they're useful.